T-PYTHON-OCT-23/PROJECT-UNIT-1/README.md

 # As a customer I should be able to do the following :
 - Login.
-- Register
+- Register.
-- Add a book to the library (including: book title - author name - publication - ISBN number - quantity)
+- Add a book to the library (including: book title - author name - publication - ISBN number - quantity).
-- Book account (display books reserved from users - borrowing list - return list - with timing and date)..
+- Book account (display books reserved from users - borrowing list - return list - with timing and date).
 - Users (Add new user - Delete - Search - Update information - Display).
 - Books (add - delete - update - search - display all books and information) .
 - Borrowing and returning books.